praneeth130/tweed/docs/api/pattern-oci-image-contract.md

 The exact semantics of the YAML structure are left to the pattern author to document and communicate to end users.

-If the `bind` operation does not exit 0, Tweed will consider the bind a failure, and will NOT store any generated credentials.
+If the `bind` operation does not emit well-formed YAML, Tweed will consider the bind a failure and not store credentials.

+### EXIT CODE

+The `bind` operation exits with status 0 on success.

-If the `bind` operation does not emit well-formed YAML, Tweed will also consider the bind a failure and not store credentials.
+If the `bind` operation does not exit 0, Tweed will consider the bind a failure.
+The binding itself will be stored, and a subsequent `unbind` operation against it may be requested by the service requester.

 ## The 'unbind' Operation

+This operation is used by the Tweed broker to revoke and destroy any bound credentials associated with a single service instance binding.
+Once a binding has been unbound, it will be forgotten and should no longer be used.

+### ARGUMENTS

+When Tweed wishes to run the `unbind` operation, it will execute the image's OCI _entrypoint_, passing it a single argument: the string "unbind".

+### ENVIRONMENT

 The `unbind` operation inherits the following environment: